Lea County Regional Airport: Historical airline service

 The first air mail arrived in Hobbs via Continental Airlines in May 1940, and started passenger flights that year to Albuquerque, El Paso, San Antonio, and Tulsa, each making several stops en route.
 Service was started using Lockheed Electras and Lodestars, later upgraded to Douglas DC-3s and Convair 340s.
 As Hobbs was a crossroads on Continental's routes from Albuquerque to San Antonio and from El Paso to Tulsa in the 1950s, passengers were able to change planes at Hobbs between the two routes.

 In 1963, Continental Airlines was replaced by Trans-Texas Airways (TTa).
 Supplemental service was provided by Bison Airlines in 1963–64.
 TTa started with DC-3s but soon upgraded to Convair 600s.
 The name was later changed to Texas International Airlines (TI) and nonstop flights to Dallas TX were occasionally operated.
 For a brief time in 1977/1978 the airline introduced Douglas DC-9 jets to Hobbs but reverted back to Convair 600s.
 TI's service ended in early 1979, being replaced by Crown Airlines with nonstop flights to Albuquerque and Air Midwest to Albuquerque and Lubbock.
 Crown Airlines flights ended about a year later and Air Midwest switched the Lubbock flights to Midland/Odessa, TX.
 Mesa Airlines came to Hobbs in early 1984 with Beechcraft 99s to Albuquerque and Lubbock while Air Midwest left the city late that year.
 Mesa upgraded to Beechcraft 1900s and was the main airline at Hobbs for over 22 years until they were replaced by New Mexico Airlines in 2007 operating 9-seat Cessna 208 Caravans to Albuquerque, El Paso, and Midland/Odessa.
 The city was also briefly served by Permian Airways in 1979 with flights to El Paso and Midland/Odessa, and by Big Sky Airlines in 2000/2001 first with nonstop flights to Dallas/Ft.
 Worth but later a stop in Brownwood, TX was added.
 New Mexico Airlines left Hobbs in early 2011 and new nonstop service to Houston Bush Airport by Continental Express began on July 1, 2011, using 50-seat Embraer 145 regional jets.
 Continental Airlines merged into United Airlines in early 2012, changing the Hobbs flights to United Express.
 The contract carrier operating as United Express switched from ExpressJet to SkyWest Airlines and began flights to Denver on October 27, 2019.
 The Denver flights were suspended in March of 2020 due to the Covid-19 pandemic, but were reinstated in October of 2021.
-All United Express flights were switched from SkyWest Airlines to CommuteAir in mid-2022.
+All United Express flights were switched from SkyWest Airlines to CommuteAir in mid-2022 and back to SkyWest in May, 2024.